allenai/cord19/README.md

 ### Projects using CORD-19

 This is a Google Sheet tracking [systems and demos](https://docs.google.com/spreadsheets/d/1WKlRwaRBpbBE1umT2DsQ_NL4QqK5D2lO_ab7siGMnHA/edit?usp=sharing) that use CORD-19.  *Projects are listed in random order.*  Our focus here is to collect community efforts that might not be discoverable because systems and demos don't always translate to papers (which we can find via citations of CORD-19).

 Missing yours or incomplete data?
 Let us know using this [Google Form](https://forms.gle/s48a9RFoyBxxV9J7A) or [email](#email) us!

+### Other resources

+*S2ORC-doc2json*: We use this library to process PDFs and PubMed JATS XML into the format released in CORD-19.
+This library can be adapted to produce your own versions of the dataset.
+Source code and instructions for using the library can be found [here](https://github.com/allenai/s2orc-doc2json).

+*Semantic Scholar API*: Metadata, paper abstracts, and citation information for papers we index are available through our API.
+Documentation [here](https://www.semanticscholar.org/product/api).

+*S2ORC*: A dataset of millions of full text papers processed in the same way as CORD-19, but covering many different fields of science.
+Not regularly updated; intended for offline research, like model development.
+Available [here](https://github.com/allenai/s2orc).

+*PubMed Central*: The National Library of Medicine (NLM) continues to collaborate with publishers to make COVID-19 and coronavirus-related publications and associated data immediately accessible in PubMed Central (PMC) in human- and machine-readable forms.
+Available [here](https://www.ncbi.nlm.nih.gov/pmc/about/covid-19/).

+*LitCovid*: NLM continues to update its LitCovid dataset of COVID-19 related publications to facilitate text mining.
+Available [here](https://www.ncbi.nlm.nih.gov/research/coronavirus/).